Code-Institute-Submissions/hidden-gems/README.md

 I choose to use a green-background on the navigation bar(#606c38).
 I wanted to add some color to the website, while also keeping it to a minimum.
 A dark green navigation bar complements the green images and the overall theme of the website.

-For the buttons, I chose to use the color: #b39c4d.
-This is a dark yellow/gold color, which compliements the green and blue tones from the images, as well as the naivgation bar.
+For the buttons, I chose to use the same color as the navigation bar: #606c38.

 In regards to the map buttons, I decided to use a different background color when the button is clicked or hovered.
 I used the same shade of grey that is used in the Google Maps button.
 This helps to add consistency in this section of the website.